PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 By the end of each school year, one scholarship will be awarded to a student of any age in the Chinese community.
 The recipient will receive $500.
 The selection will be made by the Advisory Committee and Victoria’s parents.

-### 2017 Recipient
+### Recipients

-Dustin Leung, 7th Grade Student at Stoller Elementary School
+2017 Dustin Leung, 7th Grade Student at Stoller Elementary School<br/>

-### 2018 Recipient

-Ginger Pan, rising 7th grader in Green Hall (SUMMA / TAG program) at Stoller Middle School
+2018 Ginger Pan, rising 7th grader in Green Hall (SUMMA / TAG program) at Stoller Middle School

 # Those Who Contributed